scaleoutsystems/stackn/docs/tutorial.md

 From inside jupyter lab:

-### Instructions
+## Instructions
 - `$ ./build.sh`
 - The above script will create a neural network using Tensorflow, save the model and create a STACKn model object using the API.
 Navigate to the project dashboard and confirm the the model object has been created.
 - Create a Tensorflow-serve instance from STACKn UI, copy the endpoint URL: From the project dashboard navigate to the Serve tab and create a Tensorflow-Serve instance using the newly created model object.
 When status has been updated to "Running", click on the "open" link and copy the URL(endpoint excluding :predict) from the browser URL field.
 - From the jupyter lab instance: `$ ./entrypoint predict --endpoint https://\<release\>.domain/v1/models/models`
 - Running the above script will send an inference request to the serve endpoint using some test data.
+- Obs!
+If your domain is .127.0.0.1.nip.io the above request won't work, instead use `--endpoint http://<release>-tf-svc/v1/models/models`